-Trainees will use the 'PGCE Secondary Attendance Record' on PebblePad to record post -16 experience.
-Please note that as a guide, trainees should teach/experience a minimum of 20 hours at post-16.
+Trainees will use PebblePad to record post -16 experience.
+Please note that as a guide, trainees should teach/ experience a minimum of 20 hours at post-16.
 For collaborative work the trainee should have some responsibility for the planning and assessment of activities.